garymazzeo/book-tracker/SETUP.md

 2. Register a new account
 3. Start searching for books by ISBN
 4. Books that are unavailable will be checked daily automatically
+5. Set up your admin account (see Admin Setup above)

 ## File Permissions

 Ensure the `cron/` directory is writable for log files:

 ```bash
 chmod 755 cron/
 ```